The Platypus Nature’s Quirkiest Creature

 Photo: Platypus foraging for food underwater

-The platypus hunts by moving its head from side to side as it swims underwater and picks up the tell-tale electrical signals given off by its prey.
+The platypus hunts by sweeping its head from side to side as it swims underwater and picks up the tell-tale electrical signals given off by its prey.
 Then, quickly homing in on these signals, the platypus shovels them out of the stream-bed with its bill and pounces on them.
 It stores its catch temporarily in cheek pouches located just behind its jaw.
 Then, it continues to search for more prey.
-In 30 to 60 seconds, when its oxygen supply starts to run out, the platypus heads back up to the surface.
-Once on the surface, the platypus retrieves the morsels stored in its cheek pouches, grinds its food between two bony plates on their upper and lower jaws, and swallows the mashed-up food.
+Resurfacing every 30-60 seconds for air, the platypus retrieves the morsels stored in its cheek pouches, grinds its food between two bony plates on their upper and lower jaws, and swallows the mashed-up food.
 The platypus spends 10-12 hours a day foraging for food and consumes 15-30% of its body mass in food each day.
+Unlike other mammals, the platypus has no stomach!
+Instead, its digestive system processes food directly from the oesophagus to the intestines.

 Platypus Reproduction Platypus Mating, Eggs, Hatching, Baby